 Some patients, especially those with bulimia, may benefit from medication.
 It's important to remember, however, that medication should be used in combination with psycho-therapy, not as a replacement for it.
 Patients who are advised to take medication should be aware of possible side effects and the need for close supervision by a physician.

 If you want help, please don't hesitate.
 You don't have to be ashamed.
 You can get help too.
-Contact us to schedule a free intake.
+Contact us to schedule your intake.

 1 National Institute of Mental Health.
 (2007).
 "Eating disorders."